 by Emily Sprewell

-The UWG Alumni Association’s Thriving Under 30 program acknowledges alumni who are under the age of 30 and have made a significant impact in their chosen career fields.
-The program also recognizes the honorees for their dedication and representation of the university.
+The UWG Alumni Association recently recognized Browning as one of UWG’s Thriving Under 30 recipients.
+The program acknowledges alumni under the age of 30 who have made a significant impact in their chosen career fields.
+It also recognizes the honorees for their dedication and representation of the university.